-Both mechanisms help decrease the inflammatory response, which has a positive effect on metabolism and helps regulate weight.
+Both mechanisms help support a healthy inflammatory response, which has a positive effect on metabolism and helps regulate weight.*

 The impact of a healthy gut environment is increasingly connected to mental health as well.
-Mental health disorders, such as depression and anxiety, may be linked to an imbalance in gut flora.
-Dr. Kelly Brogan, an integrative psychiatrist in New York City, prescribes precision probiotics, digestive support, and barrier support to treat patients with mental health conditions, and promotes moving away from the use of antidepressants.
-Instead of using drugs that modulate the neurotransmitters, Lactobacillus Plantarum (PS-128) has been shown to increase both serotonin and dopamine levels.
+Mental health may be linked to an imbalance in gut flora.
+Dr. Kelly Brogan, an integrative psychiatrist in New York City, prescribes precision probiotics, digestive support, and barrier support to help manage mental health challenges.* Lactobacillus Plantarum (PS-128) has been shown to support both serotonin and dopamine levels.*

 People often cite their metabolism slowing down with age as the cause of recent weight gain.
 While aging can impact metabolic function, making some adjustments in lifestyle and diet are likely to improve gut health and help control weight.
 This can include eating more fermented foods, including yogurt, cheese, kefir, sauerkraut and other pickled vegetables, kimchi, miso, tempeh, and red cider vinegar.
-These dietary changes may be outside the comfort zone for many patients which opens the door to recommend supplementing with probiotics to aid in the reduction of gut inflammation, improving metabolic efficiency and ultimately having a positive impact on weight management.
+These dietary changes may be outside the comfort zone for many patients which opens the door to recommend supplementing with probiotics to help maintain a healthy inflammatory response in the gut, improving metabolic efficiency and ultimately having a positive impact on weight management.*